KelvinAndzie/Mini-Project/README.md

 1. Follow the project's coding standards.
 2. Write and run tests to ensure code functionality.
 3. Document your code and update this `README.md` as necessary.

-## Contributing
-If you would like to contribute to the project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.